 Every so often, a case comes along that so warms the cockles of our hearts that we just have to share it, despite the fact that it may not be terribly relevant to tree or neighbor law.
-But it’s the Friday before Christmas Week.
-Under normal circumstances, no work would be done today because of the annual office party.
-But there’s no party this year.
-For that matter, there’re no office, either.
+But this is Christmas Week.
+Under normal circumstances, no work would be done this week because of the annual office party, shipping, planning for a massive winter storm…

 The case began as a rather prosaic trespass.
 The homeowners, part of what is essentially a condo association, put their kids’ swingset and play gear on common land.
-Even after demand was made, the family refused to remove it, so the homeowners association —nonprofit corporation — sued the family for trespass.
+Even after a demand was made, the family refused to remove it, so the homeowners association —a nonprofit corporation — sued the family for trespass.

 Luckily for the homeowners (and we say that with a bit of irony), one of the couple was a lawyer, in a law partnership with his father.
 The two attorneys proceeded to turn a simple trespass case — in fact, a case which shouldn’t have happened at all, because the trespass was as plain as the nose on your face — into a legal circus, with multiple affirmative defenses and counterclaims.
 Perhaps the most creative defense: the homeowners claimed that the association was engaged in age discrimination, because the case dealt with a child’s playset, and children are… well, you get, they’re young.